What is the purpose of the Community Emergency Hub?

 A Community Emergency Hub is a place for the community to gather and help each other during and after an emergency.

 Community Emergency Hubs are pre-identified, community-led places that can support a community to coordinate their efforts to help each other during and after an emergency.
 Community Emergency Hubs will be opened and operated by people within the community, not official authorities, when there is a desire for the community to help itself.
-Auckland Emergency Management will advise and work with communities who wish to pre-identify a place, such as a church, sports club, hall, and plan to set up and operate a Community Emergency Hub after an emergency.
+Auckland Emergency Management can advise and work with communities who wish to pre-identify a place, such as a church, sports club or hall, and plan to set up and operate a Community Emergency Hub after an emergency.

 What will I find at a Community Emergency Hub?